mde/ejs/tutorial.md

 If you also include the options `--swig`, `--jade`, `--handle` or `--mustache` you can substitute the template language to your liking.

-`resource <name> [model attributes]`: Create a plain resource.
+`resource <name> [model attributes]`: Creates a plain resource.

 `resource` takes one or more arguments: a name, followed by a set of model properties.
 You can specify the datatype for the property after a colon (e.g., foo:string or bar:number).

-Simple resources include a model, REST routes, a controlle with minimal CRUD actions.
+Simple resources include a model, REST routes, a controller with minimal CRUD actions.
 It does not include views.

 `controller <name>`: Generates a bare controller.